mdalzell/mattdalzell.com/src/content/about.md

 I consider myself a generalist full stack engineer that is comfortable working with frontend client code, backend systems, and any other part of the tech stack.
 One of my favorite aspects of software engineering is that there is always more to learn.
 I am always striving to improve at my craft and I pride myself in the quality, thoroughness, and maintainability of the code that I write.
 I work best in a highly collaborative team environment, where I can be both an individual contributor and a mentor/force-multiplier for the other team members.

 Outside of programming, I enjoy jamming on my guitar, playing tabletop games with friends, and following White Sox baseball.
-I live in the south side Chicago neighborhood of Bridgeport along with my wife and our dog [Biscuit](https://www.instagram.com/kingbiscuitthecorgi/).
+I live in the historic south side Chicago neighborhood of Beverly along with my wife and our dog [Biscuit](https://www.instagram.com/kingbiscuitthecorgi/).

 ## Work History